BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-extension.md

 Normally, we need to use the `View.parent` method to recursively traverse the parent layout and the `ViewGroup.children` method to recursively traverse the child layout.

+Although the official API already provides `View.ancestors` and `ViewGroup.descendants` for similar traversal scenarios, those names are not always the most intuitive choice in everyday app code.

-`BetterAndroid` provides a simpler way for this, its design is inspired by the `walk` extension method in `File` provided by Kotlin.
+`BetterAndroid` provides two more friendly names for this: `walkToRoot` and `walkThroughChildren`, and their design is inspired by Kotlin's `File.walk` extension.

 > The following example